 “Of course, Allen.
 I’ve already started heating up.”

-After looking at the wildflowers for a moment, Allen leaned back against the counter, then ran his finger around the edge of his mug, and took in the brick wall view outside.
+After looking at the wildflowers for a moment, Allen leaned back against the counter, then ran his finger around the edge of his mug, and took in the dim brick wall view outside.
+Gray snow was drifting by gently.

 “How is it going with Ryan Davis?” the kettle asked.